trunghng/deep_rl_zoo/README.md

 ```

 ## Running experiment
-To run an experiment, we can be run directly through `name_of_the_algorithm.py` or through `run.py`.
+Each experiment can be run directly through `name_of_the_algorithm.py` or through `run.py`.
 For instance, to train an SAC agent, we run
 ```bash
 python -m run sac
 ```